 Health Benefits Of Plantains

 Some of the health benefits of plantains are :

-- The dietary fiber in plantains aids in normalizing bowel movements and reduces constipation.
+- The dietary fibre in plantains aids in normalizing bowel movements and reduces constipation.

 - Its vitamin C levels aid in developing resistance to infectious agents, boost immunity levels and scavenge free radicals.

-- Iron prevents anemia while the magnesium and phosphorus strengthen the bones; the magnesium also protecting the heart as well.
+- Iron prevents anaemia while the magnesium and phosphorus strengthen the bones; the magnesium also protecting the heart as well.

 - The potassium helps to regulate blood pressure and heart rate.

-- Pyridoxine helps to treat neuritis, anemia and reduces homocysteine levels.
-High homocysteine levels are associated with increased risk of stroke and coronary artery disease.
+- Pyridoxine helps to treat neuritis, anaemia and reduces homocysteine levels.
+High homocysteine levels are associated with an increased risk of stroke and coronary artery disease.

 - Provides energy and tissue building elements including protein.